SAS-DHRH/dhcc-toolkit/content/toolkit/case-studies.md

 All told, the total CO2 impact based on ’real usage’ of processing power is estimated at 2.3 kg/day or 834 kg/year.

 ### 3.5 Monitoring real data transmission ###
-It’s also possible to get the total data transmission values from the netdata.cloud service, but it’s a little more difficult to coax out the value as a total rather than a rate, and so instead I used a separate tool called goaccess.
-There’s a handy tutorial for setting this up for long term monitoring here: [https://arnaudr.io/2020/08/10/goaccess-14-a-detailed-tutorial/](https://arnaudr.io/2020/08/10/goaccess-14-a-detailed-tutorial/)
+It’s also possible to get the total data transmission values from the netdata.cloud service, but it’s a little more difficult to coax out the value as a total rather than a rate, and so instead I used a separate tool called [goaccess](https://goaccess.io/).
+There’s a handy tutorial for setting this up for long term monitoring [here](https://arnaudr.io/2020/08/10/goaccess-14-a-detailed-tutorial/).

 This provided a monthly data transmission value of 4 GB over a period of a month.
-A handy tutorial for using CO2.js to calculate CO2 impact from this number can be found here: [https://developers.thegreenwebfoundation.org/co2js/tutorials/getting-started-browser/](https://developers.thegreenwebfoundation.org/co2js/tutorials/getting-started-browser/)
+A handy tutorial for using CO2.js to calculate CO2 impact from this number can be found [here](https://developers.thegreenwebfoundation.org/co2js/tutorials/getting-started-browser/).

 This calculation gave us a value of 1.4 kg/month, or 17kg/year.
 There’s a possibility that adding this value to the 834 kg/year from computational usage involves some double-counting.
 We’d have to look into the algorithm that co2.js is using to work out the breakdown of CO2 impact in terms of internet infrastructure and computational power to work out how much, if any.